Alignment Tipping Process: How Self-Evolution Pushes LLM Agents Off the Rails: Experiments

 \subsection{Case Study}

-Figure~\ref{fig:ma_case_study} presents a step-by-step trace of a multi-agent simulation with $n=8$ agents and a cooperation threshold of $t=4$, using Qwen3-8B after GRPO training.
-This case study illustrates how a group’s collective norm can shift rapidly under social feedback.
+Under the coordination game scenario, Figure~\ref{fig:ma_case_study} presents a trace of a multi-agent simulation with $n=8$ agents and a cooperation threshold of $t=4$, using Qwen3-8B after GRPO training.
+This case study illustrates how a group’s collective norm can shift under social feedback.
 In Round 1, the agents face initial uncertainty.
 The reasoning traces of Agents 2, 4, and 7 reveal a risk-averse calculus: “Given the lack of information, the safest bet might be to keep information.”
 This cautious stance reflects a common baseline strategy, particularly for agents initially aligned against collusion.
-Nevertheless, the group successfully coordinates, with 5 of 8 agents choosing to share.
+Nevertheless, the group coordinates, with 5 of 8 agents choosing to share.
 This early success is pivotal, sending a clear signal to the population that cooperation is both feasible and highly rewarding.

 The impact of this signal becomes evident in Round 2.
-Agents 2 and 4 now explicitly base their reasoning on the previous outcome “Let me check the previous round’s result… That’s 5 sharers… maybe others are thinking the same.”
-This illustrates the fundamental mechanism of imitative diffusion, whereby decisions transition from being guided by pre-existing alignment to being influenced by socially derived evidence.
+Agents 2 and 4 now base their reasoning on the previous outcome “Let me check the previous round’s result… That’s 5 sharers… maybe others are thinking the same.”
+This illustrates the mechanism of imitative diffusion, whereby decisions transition from being guided by pre-existing alignment to being influenced by socially derived evidence.
 The altered expectation of others' behavior increases participation, with seven of eight agents now cooperating.
 By Round 3, collusion has become the entrenched group norm.
 The initial success in Round 1 triggered an information cascade that effectively overturned the group’s aligned policy, replacing it with a socially reinforced collusive strategy.
 This case illustrates how \ours\ emerges as a crucial phenomenon in multi-agent settings, driven by agents observing and adapting to the success of their peers.